precice/PreCICE.jl/README.md

 # PreCICE.jl

-This is a WIP Julia binding for the C++ library preCICE, using its C interface.
-Contrary to [julia-bindings-for-preCICE](https://github.com/pavelkharitenko/julia-binding-for-preCICE) this solution relies on no other packages.
+PreCICE.jl is a WIP Julia binding for the C++ library [preCICE](https://github.com/pavelkharitenko/julia-binding-for-preCICE).
+It is a Julia package that depends on the core library of preCICE.

-## Usage
+# Installation

+1. [Install preCICE](https://precice.org/installation-overview.html) or make sure it is installed.

+2. Install this Julia package.
 Since this repository has the structure of a Julia package, you can directly add it to your environment in a Julia REPL:

 ```julia